Classic Album – Matchbox by Matchbox

 Matchbox’s eponymous third album was the first LP from the so-called rockabilly revival to penetrate the UK charts.
 This landmark record was a well-deserved breakthrough for a band who had long been stalwarts of the scene… By Jack Watkins

-As Rockabilly Rebel was the first authentic UK pop single hit of the rockabilly revival, it seems right that the song starts with a metallic guitar sound not a million miles from the rumbling a a motorbike about to scorch the Tarmac.
+As Rockabilly Rebel was the first authentic UK pop single hit of the rockabilly revival, it seems right that the song starts with a metallic guitar sound not a million miles from the rumbling of a motorbike about to scorch the Tarmac.
 With one short riff, a whole musical movement sparked into life.
 Except it wasn’t that simple.
 Rockabilly Rebel may have become one of the commercial anthems of the genre, with the LP Matchbox, released not long after, enjoying parallel breakthrough success on the album charts, but it had been a while coming.

 Throughout the 1970s, the spirit of the 50s and rock’n’roll was never far away in music and movies, and even in some mainstream fashion.
 But while by the late-70s, doo-wop outfits such as Darts (Come Back My Love, Duke Of Earl) and Rocky Sharpe And The Replays (Rama Lama Ding Dong) had found chart success, following on from Showaddywaddy, hardcore fans had their own underground scene.
 Matchbox had been staunch members of it since their formation in 1971, building a strong Ted following, along with bands including Shakin’ Stevens And The Sunsets, Crazy Cavan ‘n’ The Rhythm Rockers, The Wild Angels, The Riot Rockers and The Flying Saucers.